Grahp/Website/pages/Steno Lisp Editing Model.md

 Words are character-based.
 Symbols and keywords are almost exclusively just characters.
 Numbers are also just characters.
 Both of these have a few syntactic rules, like a `:` before a keyword and a `.` for a decimal point in a number, but these are obvious and can be handled by the programmer.

 Collections are not character based.
-A list is just that: a list of **elements**.
+A list is a list of **elements**, not a list of characters.
 Those elements themselves may be character based, but the list itself is most certainly not.

 To treat collections as characters is complex.